-Discover wonderful diary writing ideas for kids— Encourage kids to enjoy and write their heart out in their personal diary or journal.
+Discover wonderful diary writing ideas here— Encourage kids to enjoy and write their heart out in their personal diary or journal.
 Most of all, be sure to encourage them to have loads of fun on their writing adventures!

 I hope you and your kids are writing on a regular — even daily — basis.
 Why?
 Here’s why… Daily writing has many fabulous benefits.
 There are health benefits, skill-building benefits, and self-improvement benefits.